 CSS 578 Ethical Penetration Testing Explores ethical hacking and penetration testing tools, vulnerability analysis and exploitation, and defense techniques.
 Covers topics such as reconnaissance, OS fingerprinting, remote network mapping, web application, software and network vulnerabilities, attack surface analysis, fuzz testing, exploitation of vulnerabilities, credential gathering, and privilege escalation.
-Prerequisite: either CSS 517, which may be taken concurrently or permission of instructor.
 (5)

 CSS 579 Malware and Attack Reverse Engineering Explores techniques and technologies for understanding the operation of malicious software and attacks.
 Discusses and explores techniques for detection, identification and prevention.
 Presents reverse engineering of code and network exploits as a method for understanding and development of countermeasures.
-Prerequisite: CSS 517, which may be taken concurrently.
 (5)